 The great thing about this is even if it’s raining, the pool is still open for business.
 I mean, this is England and we are partial to a lot of rain.
 So, if it did close in the rain it probably would be closed more than it is open.

 I actually think it’s better in the rain or when there’s a storm.
 The cold rain mixed with the hot waters makes it super-steamy and creates a great atmosphere.
 I mean, you’re gonna get wet anyway right?!

 4. You can take a dip in their tropical Minerva Bath

 If you’re getting tired of being on the roof, then you can head down to their Minerva Bath which is lined with tropical palm trees.
 This is the largest of the pools and comes with a lazy river and massage jets!

 This is still a heated pool but I didn’t feel it was as hot as the rooftop pool.
 In fact, comparing the two I felt chilly in here at first but soon got used to the water.

 It was super relaxing as you could just dip and explore.
-There’s no swimming lanes or anything like that, it’s more of a pool to bob about.
-I loved the white columns, lighting and design in here.
+There are no swimming lanes or anything like that, it’s more of a pool to bob about.
+I loved the white columns, lighting, and design here.

 5. They have a sauna, steam room and wellness room circuit

-Each room has been specially designed for wellness included adding essential oils like Mint and Eucalyptus to the steam.
+Each room has been specially designed for wellness including adding essential oils like Mint and Eucalyptus to the steam.